 You could also say that "MVC is meant to output HTML where Web API is meant to output raw data".
 It can be easy to mix them because they have so many similarities.
 Both mvc and web API consists of Controllers, Actions, Filters, Routes and can serve all sorts of data.
-They use different types (classes) for doing all of this which seems like an odd split.

 It is also possible to make web API output html and MVC to output data - but it will require some extra work and code.
 I have seen many mvc endpoints returning JSON.